cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

 The interior remodel application can be filled out by either you or your architect or engineer.

-The new addition can be filled out by either you or your architect or engineer.

 Demolition application if you are tearing down walls, or will be changing any windows or doors.
 The demolition application can be filled out by either you or your architect or engineer.

 ### 2. Plot Plan

-Your plot plan must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
+Your plot plan must be drawn to scale either by hand or on the computer and can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
 If you’re hand drawing the plot plan, use graph paper to make it simple to draw to scale.
 If applicable, include any power lines that run above your property.

 ### 3. Floor Plan

-Your floor plan of your proposed project must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+Your floor plan of your proposed project must be drawn to scale either by hand or on the computer and can be prepared by you, your architect or engineer, or an expeditor.
 If possible, use graph paper to make drawing to scale easy for you.
 We highly suggest you draw your floor plan on 3 pages, because if the reviewers can’t understand the drawings, your project will be reject.

 Use a separate page for: